policy_title.png

 Introduction

 At St Catherine’s we understand the importance of the development of each girl as an individual to foster her curiosity, creativity and resilience, and help her find her own gifts and talents.
-We hope that each of our girls leaves us with an understanding of the world around her and her place within it, so that she can contribute positively to her family, community and wider society.
+We hope that each of our girls will leave us with an understanding of the world around her and her place within it, so that she can contribute positively to her family, community and wider society.

 The ethos and the spiritual, moral, social and cultural values held and developed within this school are grounded in the gospel of Christ and the Roman Catholic tradition, and the school values all members of its community, regardless of whether they share this faith or not.